Call Sheet: New Features from Haroula Rose, Sklar, Ziede

 ONCE MORE THROUGH THE MAZE!
 Cleveland filmmakers John Charles Meyer and Bill Watterson are back in Chicago with DAVE MADE A MAZE for one night only, Wednesday September 20th at 8 pm at Arclight Cinema, 1500 N Clybourn.
 Click here for to enjoy this critically acclaimed and entertaining feature.

-Mike McNamara is the Co-Founder of The Midwest Independent Film Festival, www.midwestfilm.org and Programming Associate for U.S. Narrative Features at the Sundance Film Festival.
+Mike McNamara is the Co-Founder of The Midwest Independent Film Festival, www.midwestfilm.org.
 Mike pays his rent as an actor in Chicago in theatre, commercials, television and film.
 More from Mac at www.findmac.com.